docstomarkdown/docstomarkdown.github.io/src/content/post/convert-markdown-to-pdf-using-pandoc.md

 date: 2024-11-19
 ---
 ```

-This metadata will be reflected in the final output format, such as the title page in a PDF or the header in a Word file.
+This metadata will be reflected in the final output format, such as the title page in a PDF.

 **Adjusting Styles with CSS or YAML**

 For HTML output, you can include custom CSS to define styles:

 ```
 pandoc input.md -o output.html --css=styles.css
 ```

 In Markdown, you can also define additional styles and settings using YAML metadata, such as custom fonts or colors:

 ```
 ---
 css: "styles.css"